Discovering Process Models With Long-Term Dependencies While Providing Guarantees and Filtering Infrequent Behavior Patterns: Introducing the eST-Miner

-A prerequisite for the eST-Miner to skip parts of the candidate space is the guarantee, that if a place is determined to be underfed (overfed), the same is guaranteed to be true for its blue (red) descendants in the complete candidate tree.
+The prerequisite for the eST-Miner to skip parts of the candidate space is the guarantee, that if a place is determined to be underfed (overfed), the same must hold for all its blue (red) descendants in the complete candidate tree.
+Due to the construction of the tree and the following lemma this requirement is satisfied for Definition~\ref{def:fednessFM}.